AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Data Annotation Challenges

 \section{Data Annotation Challenges}

 Tweet samples were randomly selected based on the different collection strategies.
 Then, with the exception of the Ethiopian languages, each tweet was annotated by three native speakers.

-We followed the sentiment annotation guidelines by \citet{mohammad-2016-practical} and used majority voting \cite{Davani2021DealingWD} to determine the final sentiment label for each tweet \cite{muhammad-etal-2022-naijasenti}.
-We discarded the cases where all annotators disagree.
+We used the \textit{Simple Sentiment Questionnaire} annotation guide by \citet{mohammad-2016-practical} and used majority voting \cite{Davani2021DealingWD} to determine the final sentiment label for each tweet \cite{muhammad-etal-2022-naijasenti}.
+We discarded the cases where all annotators disagreed.
 The datasets of the three Ethiopian languages (Amharic, Tigriniya, and Oromo) were annotated using two independent annotators, and then curated by a third more experienced individual who decided on the final gold labels.

 \citet{Prabhakaran2021OnRA} showed that the majority vote conceals systematic disagreements between annotators resulting from their sociocultural backgrounds and experiences.
 Therefore, we release all the individual labels to the research community.
-We report the free marginal multi-rater kappa scores \cite{randolph2005free} in \Cref{tab:afrisenti_iaa} since chance-adjusted scores such as Fleiss-$\kappa$ can be low despite a high agreement due to the imbalanced label distributions \cite{randolph2005free,falotico2015fleiss,matheson2019we}.
-We obtained intermediate to good levels of agreement ($0.40-0.75$) across all languages, except for Oromo where we obtained a low agreement score due the annotation challenges that we discuss in Section \ref{sec:annotation_challenges}.
+We report the free marginal multi-rater kappa scores \cite{randolph2005free} in \Cref{tab:afrisenti_iaa} since chance-adjusted scores such as Fleiss-$\kappa$ can be low despite a high agreement due to the imbalanced label distributions \cite{falotico2015fleiss,matheson2019we,randolph2005free}.
+We obtained intermediate to good levels of agreement ($0.40-0.75$) across all languages, except for Afaan Oromo where we obtained a relatively low agreement score due to the annotation challenges that we discuss in Section \ref{sec:annotation_challenges}.

 \Cref{tab:my_totaltweets} shows the number of tweets in each of the 14 datasets.
-The Hausa collection of tweets is the largest AfriSenti dataset and the Xitsonga dataset is the smallest one. \Cref{fig:AfriSenti_class_dist} shows the distribution of the labeled classes in the datasets.
+The Hausa collection of tweets is the largest among all the datasets and the Xitsonga dataset is the smallest one. \Cref{fig:AfriSenti_class_dist} shows the distribution of the labeled classes in the datasets.
 We observe that the distribution for some languages such as \texttt{ha} is fairly equitable while in others such as \texttt{pcm}, the proportion of tweets in each class varies widely.
 Sentiment annotation for African languages presents some challenges \cite{muhammad-etal-2022-naijasenti} that we highlight in the following.